 NSCLC is an umbrella term that includes several subsets, like adenocarcinoma, squamous cell, and large cell carcinoma.

 Many people receive a diagnosis of NSCLC after it has spread to other parts of their body.
 Changes in the DNA of the tumor cells can make the cancer spread faster.
-By gaining a better understanding of the DNA in these mutations, doctors can identify the most effective treatment for a person.
+By better understanding the DNA in these mutations, doctors can identify the most effective treatment for a person.

 According to the Lung Cancer Foundation of America, everyone with a lung cancer diagnosis should undergo this type of biomarker testing.